Asymmetry-aware Scalable Locking: Evaluation

-\textbf{Evaluation Setup.} We evaluate \design{} on Apple M1, the only available desktop AMP yet. \design{} also works well on mobile AMP processors (e.g., ARM big.LITTLE), since the improvement of \design{} comes from considering the asymmetry in computing capacity and is not restricted to certain AMP processors.
-However, due to the space limit, we only present the results on M1 here.
-Apple M1 has 4 big cores and 4 little cores, where big cores are about 4.7x the performance of little cores\footnote{ According to the result of Sysbench~\cite{sysbench_tool}.
-The ratio may vary in different workloads. }.
-In such a system, the theoretical throughput speedup upper bound of \design{} to FIFO lock (e.g., MCS) by allowing big cores to reorder is 1.8x\footnote{$\frac{4.75 + 1}{2}-1 \approx 1.8$: Comparing the case where the big cores always run and the case where the big cores and little cores run one by one.}.
-We run an unmodified Linux 5.11 on M1~\cite{m1-linux}.
+\textbf{Evaluation Setup.} We evaluate \design{} on Apple M1, the only available desktop AMP yet.
+M1 has 4 big cores and 4 little cores.
+Similar to other AMP~\cite{biassched,pie}, their performances gap varies in different applications.
+Big cores are 3.75x faster in Sysbench~\cite{sysbench}, while only 1.8x faster when executing the \texttt{NOP} instruction.
+In such a system, the theoretical throughput speedup upper bound of \design{} to a FIFO lock (e.g., MCS) by prioritizing big cores is 1.8x\footnote{$\frac{4.75 + 1}{2}-1 \approx 1.8$: Comparing the case where the big cores always run and the case where the big cores and little cores run one by one.}.
+We run Linux 5.11 on M1~\cite{m1-linux}.

-In the following experiments, without explicit statement, the reorderable lock is built atop of the MCS lock, and the \texttt{PCT} is set to 99 to guarantee the P99 latency.
-We create 8 threads and bind them to different cores (only for evaluation, core-binding is not required by \design{}).
-We compare \design{} with pthread\_mutex\_lock (in glibc-2.32), TAS, ticket, MCS and ShflLock~\cite{shuffle}.
-ShflLock provides a lock reordering framework but can only take a static reorder policy.
-The SLO-guided ordering (not static) in \design{} is hard to be integrated into it.
-Instead, we implement a proportional-based static policy, which gives the big core a fixed higher (10x) chance to lock\footnote{Batching at most 10 big cores before passing to 1 little core.}.
-As shown in Figure~\ref{fig:ch2_proportion}, any proportion is a point lies on the latency-throughput relationship curve.
-Thus, we choose the proportion (i.e., 10) that has obvious throughput improvement without introducing extremely long latency to compare with.
-We also present the speedup upper-bound of \design{} by using the maximum reorder window\footnote{Maximum reorder window is set to 100ms in \design{}.} (\texttt{LibASL-MAX}).
+Unless explicit statements, the reorderable lock is built atop the MCS lock, and the \texttt{PCT} is set to 99 (P99 latency).
+We bind threads to different cores to evenly distribute them for stable results (not required by \design{}), which is a widely-adopted evaluation method~\cite{mallock,CNA,flat,cohortlock,revisit,shuffle,cst,rcl,hclh,HBO,ffwd,sanl}.
+We compare \design{} with pthread\_mutex\_lock (glibc-2.32), TAS, ticket, MCS and ShflLock~\cite{shuffle}.
+ShflLock provides a lock reordering framework but can only take a static policy (e.g., NUMA-local policy prioritizes competitors from the same node).
+The SLO-guided ordering in \design{} is not static.
+Thus it is hard to be integrated.
+Instead, we adopt a proportional-based static policy, which gives the big core a fixed higher (10x) chance to lock.
+It is implemented by modifying the existing NUMA-local policy to separate asymmetric cores into two nodes.
+Rather than passing in each node evenly (for preserving long-term fairness in NUMA-local policies), it uses a simple counter to allow exactly 1 little core to lock after every 10 big cores.
+Since any proportion is one static trade-off between latency and throughput (Figure~\ref{fig:ch2_proportion}), we choose the proportion (i.e., 10) that has obvious throughput improvement without introducing extremely long latency.
+We also present the speedup upper bound of \design{} by using the maximum reorder window (100ms).